Generally, this consultancy uses the various techniques based

 Possible Disorders: Antisocial and avoidant personality disorders, PTSD.

-Causes of Stress: Overexerting themselves by saying “yes” to too many projects; Conflict or criticism; Lack of positive feedback; Environments filled with tension; Looming deadlines; Being asked to do things in a way that isn’t clearly defined; Having to overuse their type by having to constantly act as “the responsible ; Dealing too long with abstract or theoretical concepts; Unfamiliar territory or an uncertain .
+Causes of Stress: Overexerting themselves by saying “yes” to too many projects; Conflict or criticism; Lack of positive feedback; Environments filled with tension; Looming deadlines; Being asked to do things in a way that is not clearly defined; Having to overuse being in the role of having to constantly act as “the responsible one"; Dealing too long with abstract or theoretical concepts; Unfamiliar territory or uncertainty.

-What to do: Give them space or time alone to work through their feelings; Provide provable affirmations about ways they’ve overcome situations like this in the past; Help them break down problems into manageable pieces; Don’t give generalized compliments.
-Make compliments specific; Put a problem or task in sequential order; Don’t brainstorm.
+What to do: Give them space or time alone to work through their feelings; Provide provable affirmations about ways they have overcome situations like this in the past; Help them break down problems into manageable pieces; Do not give generalized compliments.
+Make compliments specific; Put a problem or task in sequential order; Do not brainstorm.
 When they are in the grip of extraverted intuition, this will only make things worse; Let them engage their auxiliary extraverted feeling by reading materials that are personally moving, or spiritual; Encourage them to get some physical exercise (without making it sound like an insult); Let them talk about their irrational fears or feelings, and give them quiet, calm reassurance; Take them seriously.
-Don’t patronize or judge them.
+Do not patronize or judge them.

 What will annoy Practitioners: Inconsiderate behaviour; Interrupted plans; Touchy-feely strangers; Lateness; Bad grammar and poor spelling.

 How the Practitioner will show signs of Depression: If they find themselves more closed off from the world around them and be afraid to step out of their comfort zone.

 Possible Disorders: Depression, dependent personality disorder and psychosomatic illness.